Roly67/easy-weightloss-tips/_posts/2018-10-21-holiday-diet-tips.md

 description: Holiday diet tips make it possible to chase your weight loss goals in the indulgent holiday season!
 The holidays don't have to ruin your weight loss plans, here's how you can stay in control
 keywords: holiday diet tips
 image: /assets/images/holidaydiet.jpg
+header:
+   teaser: /assets/images/holidaydiet.jpg
 permalink: /holiday-diet-tips.html
-index-snippet: So you're planning ahead and need some easy holiday diet tips that actually work?
+excerpt: So you're planning ahead and need some easy holiday diet tips that actually work?
 Great, you're tackling the problem head on and not ignoring it.

 images:
   - url: /assets/images/holidaydiet.jpg